zhouhaoyuan123/ZhouSite/replit.md

-# replit.md
+# Zhou Site

 ## Overview

-Zhou Site is a static personal website with a minimalist design aesthetic.
-The site features a home page with navigation to different sections, a playground area with interactive games (including a football game), and bilingual support for English and Chinese.
-The project uses pure HTML, CSS, and JavaScript without any build tools or frameworks.
+Zhou Site is a static personal website with a bilingual (English/Chinese) interface.
+The site serves as a portal with a main landing page and a "Playground" section containing interactive web games.
+The architecture is intentionally simple, using vanilla HTML, CSS, and JavaScript without any build tools or frameworks.

 ## User Preferences